voltrue2/gracenode/README.md

 ```
 var gracenode = require('graceode');
 // this will tell gracenode to load this module as its module
-gracenode.use('my-faivorite-module', 'myFav');
+gracenode.use('my-favorite-module', 'myFav');
 // to access the loaded modue
 gracenode.myFav
 ```

 Now some modules need to be set up and prepared before they are ready to be used,

-gracenode has a way to make sure your faivorite modules are ready when you access them.
+gracenode has a way to make sure your favorite modules are ready when you access them.

 We will be talking about "module drivers" below to explain how gracenode does it.